 As you stare through the pastry display case like a carbo-crazed zombie, the maple donut, ruby-red velvet cupcake, decadent brownie, and gooey cookie cunningly lure you in.
-Let’s face it, we’ve all fallen victim to these sweet indulgences from time to time, and their ubiquity at grocery stores, coffee shops, and restaurants hasn’t lessened our well-intentioned will power.
+Let’s face it, we’ve all fallen victim to these sweet indulgences from time to time.
+Their ubiquity at grocery stores, coffee shops, and restaurants has done nothing to strengthen our willpower.

-But, spikes in blood sugar and rises in both obesity and diabetes call for some serious self-control for not just adults, but kids, too.
-According to the Centers for Disease Control and Prevention (CDC), children and adolescents age 2-18 years, are consuming 40 percent of daily their calories from empty calories from added sugars and fats.
+But spikes in blood sugar and rises in both obesity and diabetes call for some serious self-control for not just adults, but kids, too.
+According to the Centers for Disease Control and Prevention, children and adolescents aged 2 to 18 years are consuming 40% of daily their (empty) calories from added sugars and fats.

 Table sugar, or sucrose, is highly processed and stripped of most of its minerals and antioxidants.
 What you have left is empty calories — and a lot of them.
-White table sugar boasts a whopping 720 calories a cup, 200 grams of carbs, and contains 50 percent fructose and 50 percent glucose with a glycemic index of 60.
-Refined sugar is a big no-no for anyone trying to avoid insulin spikes or increases in blood glucose (blood sugar) levels, such as diabetics or those trying to lose weight.
+Table sugar boasts a whopping 720 calories a cup, 200 grams of carbs, and contains 50% fructose and 50% glucose with a glycemic index of 60.
+Refined sugar is a big no-no for anyone trying to avoid insulin spikes or increases in blood glucose (blood sugar) levels.
+That includes, for example, diabetics and those trying to lose weight.

 The good news is you don’t have to omit sweet treats from your life; you just have to bake smarter.
-If you read our recent posts, the Guide to Healthy Sweeteners and Making Healthy Sweeteners Practical at Home and On the Go, then you’re abreast of the dangers of artificial sweeteners and refined sugars.
-According to metaphysician and holistic healing expert, Blyth Metz, Ph.D., “We are designed to enjoy sweet treats, as long as we make sure there are clean proteins and healthy fats within the treat to balance our body’s absorption of the sugar.”
+If you’ve read our Guide to Healthy Sweeteners, you’re abreast of the dangers of artificial sweeteners and refined sugars.
+According to metaphysician and holistic healing expert, Blythe Metz, Ph.D., “We are designed to enjoy sweet treats, as long as we make sure there are clean proteins and healthy fats within the treat to balance our body’s absorption of the sugar.”

 Baking & Cooking With Natural Sweeteners